Why text analytics for word clouds?

 Create your own Word Cloud

-Creating a word cloud from the tidied text
+Creating a word cloud with text analysis

 NewVariableTextAnalysis

-Now that we have tidied the text data, we need to create a new variable in the data file with the tidied text.
+So how do you make a word cloud with text analysis?
+Well, now that we have tidied the text data, we need to create a new variable in the data file with the tidied text.
 We need to do this because the word clouds take a variable as an input.
 To create a variable, select the output, and then select Insert > Analysis > More > Text Analysis > Advanced > Save Tidied Text, which causes a new variable to appear at the top of the data tree, as shown to the right.

 To create a word cloud, we now create a new table by dragging the new variable onto the page, and then select Charts > Word Cloud, adding any phrases that we want to appear (e.g., Tom Cruise).
 We then get the much tidier word cloud below.